r-lyeh-archived/attila/README.md

 ======

 - Attila is a simple and lightweight atlas texture/image packer
-- Attila is MIT licensed.
+- Attila is BOOST licensed.

 ### supported input file formats
 - WebP files